near/nearcore/docs/practices/security_vulnerabilities.md

    have the `P-S0` label and `P-S1` otherwise.

 3. All security sensitive pull requests should also be created on the private nearcore repository.
-Note that once a PR has been approved on the private repository, it should not be merged into the private repository.
+Note that once a PR has been approved, it should not be merged into the private repository.
 Instead it should be first merged into the public repository and then the private fork should be updated using the steps above.

 4. Once work on a security issue is finished, it needs to be deployed to all the impacted networks.
 Please contact the node team for help with this.